Unbeatable value & fun for your guitar lessons in Maidstone

 Thursday 9 am until 9 pm

-As you can see I teach all day on Mondays, Tuesdays, Wednesdays Thursday and then a half-day on Saturdays.
-So if you work at night there is no problem for you to come in the day and obviously, students who work or go to school from 9 am to 5 pm can come in the evenings.
+As you can see I teach all day on Mondays, Tuesdays, Wednesdays Thursdays, and Fridays.
+So if you work at night there is no problem for you to come in the day and obviously, people who work or go to school from 9 am to 5 pm can come in the evenings.

 Example 1 of the songs we play in the lessons.